top of page

 GRAND CHALLENGES

-Each year, we issue a new Grand Challenge in the field of mathematics, physics, or the biological sciences.
-We then devise a dedicated team of fellows who are highly motivated and well-equipped to pursue the research question.
-The results undergo a full peer-review process and then are made freely available to the public.
+We issue Grand Challenges in the fields of mathematics, physics, and biology - or at the intersection of these sciences - then put together a dedicated team of fellows who are highly motivated and well-equipped to pursue the research question.
+The results undergo a full peer-review process and then are made available to the public.

 A mechanistic explanation of consciousness has long been elusive to scientists and philosophers.
-It is simply not understood what perceptual experience is, or how mental information content is produced by the operations of neural networks.
-The goal of this Grand Challenge was to devise a theoretical framework for understanding consciousness in accordance with physical laws.
-This effort successfully generated a theory which satisfies these requirements by combining the laws of neuroscience, information theory, and computational physics.
-This work is currently undergoing peer review.
-The pre-prints are posted here.
+It is simply not understood what perceptual experience is, how cognitive constructs grow over time, and how we might be able to achieve volitional behavior.
+The goal of this Grand Challenge was to devise a theoretical framework for understanding consciousness in accordance with physical laws, as a natural emergent property of neural computation.
+This effort successfully generated a theory that explains these three phenomena, by combining the laws of neuroscience and computational physics.
+Now we are testing the predictions of this theory in computational simulations, in neuroscience laboratories, and in the clinical setting.

 A long-standing challenge in physics is reconciling quantum mechanics and general relativity.
 At quantum scales, a fundamental uncertainty in the position and momentum of a particle renders difficulty in measuring the curvature of space-time at its exact location.
 Meanwhile, at cosmological scales, the curvature of space-time appears irregular and dynamic.
 The goal of this Grand Challenge is to devise a theoretical framework that describes the curvature of the universe using mechanical laws, rather than empirically-derived constants which are not valid at every scale - with a metric tensor that emerges directly from an extended model of particle physics.